opattison/olivermakes/_pages/hire.md

   {% include block/details-item.html title="HTML and CSS" expanded="I have a passion for well-written, thoughtful HTML and CSS.
 Although it is often dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and accessibility and usability." icon="html5" %}

   {% include block/details-item.html title="Jekyll" expanded="[Jekyll](http://jekyllrb.com/) is my favorite tool for designing and publishing content on the web.
-Most of the sites that I build these days are static sites (using Jekyll), with minimal but flexible configuration and high performance." icon="jekyll" %}
+Most of the sites that I build currently are static sites (using Jekyll), with minimal but flexible configuration and high performance." icon="jekyll" %}

   {% include block/details-item.html title="Git" expanded="Version control is essential for designing dynamically, maintaining code, and collaborating quickly and remotely.
 I use [Git](https://git-scm.com/) as a safety net for all of my work, whether on my own or with a team." icon="git" %}